-This penalty consists of a loss of fifteen yard when called.
+This penalty consists of a loss of fifteen yards when called.

 Block in the Back

 An Illegal Block in the Back is the less harsh version of clipping.
-It deals with a strike above the waist to the backside of the defender as opposed to clipping which occurs below the waist.
+It deals with a strike above the waist to the defender’s backside instead of clipping, which occurs below the waist.

-The important thing to remember with this block is that if you are engaged with a defender and they give you their backside it is legal to continue to engage them even though you are striking them in the back.
+The important thing to remember with this block is that if you are engaged with a defender and give you their backside, it is legal to continue engaging them even though you are striking them in the back.
 This only applies to the initial engagement tending to occur in the open field.

 Hands to the Face

-Illegal hands to the face is exactly what it sounds like.
+Illegal hands to the face are exactly what it sounds like.
 This penalty occurs when the player strikes the face or helmet of the opponent.

-To avoid this penalty it is important to remember to once again “re-fit” your hands throughout the course of the block.
-This tends to get called as the hands travel up the breastplate when the blocker tries to lift up.
-Re-fitting your hands inside and on the breastplate will take your hands away from the head as well as prevent holding and allow for better leverage on the defender.
+To avoid this penalty, it is important to remember to once again “re-fit” your hands throughout the course of the block.
+This tends to get called as the hands travel up the breastplate when the blocker tries to lift.
+Re-fitting your hands inside and on the breastplate will take your hands away from the head and prevent holding and allow for better leverage on the defender.

-This penalty carries a ten yard loss, but if it is severe enough to warrant a full face mask penalty it can be a fifteen yard loss.
+This penalty carries a ten-yard loss, but it can be a fifteen-yard loss if it is severe enough to warrant a full face mask penalty.

 A High Low block is one of the most dangerous blocks in football.
-It occurs when two players engage a defender and one of the blockers is cutting.
-It can cause severe injuries and it is very important for player safety to avoid this block.
+It occurs when two players engage a defender, and one of the blockers is cutting.
+It can cause severe injuries, and player safety needs to avoid this block.

 To avoid this penalty, be sure to communicate pre-snap who is cutting with whatever terminology you may use.
-This way all linemen know who is cutting and to not engage the defender on the receiving end of the block.
+This way, all linemen know who is cutting and do not engage the defender on the receiving end of the block.

-When considering the legality of a block, it is important to consider what portion of the defender the blocker is attacking and if the strike lands in the framework of the body.
+When considering the legality of a block, it is important to consider what portion of the defender the blocker is attacking and if the strike lands in the body’s framework.

-If it does not land on the frontside and within the framework of the body, it can fall into the categories of holding, clipping, block in the back, hands to the face, or a high low.
+If it does not land on the front side and within the body’s framework, it can fall into the categories of holding, clipping, block in the back, hands to the face, or a high low.